grafana/tempo/docs/sources/tempo/traceql/_index.md

 { span.http.status_code >= 200 && span.http.status_code < 300 }
 ```

-Find traces where a `DELETE` HTTP method was used and the instrinsic span status was not OK:
+Find traces where a `DELETE` HTTP method was used and the intrinsic span status was not OK:

 ```
 { span.http.method = "DELETE" && status != ok }